Table of Contents

-Magnetic damper consists of two racks, two pinions, a copper disk and rare-earth magnets.
+The magnetic damper consists of two racks, two pinions, a copper disk, and rare-earth magnets.

-Such dampers are also known as dynamic vibration absorbers as they can efficiently damp such vibrations.
+Such dampers are also known as dynamic vibration absorbers as they can efficiently dampen such vibrations.

 Magnetic dampers are independent of temperature and are quite economical.